Can I Sue My Employer For an L&I Job Injury?

 Therefore, the injured worker has two claims, so long as they didn’t injure themselves at the temporary agency.

-- The second would be a third-party claim, for the negligence which caused the injury at the work site of the third-party employer.
+• The second is a third-party claim, for the negligence which caused the injury at the work site of the third-party employer.

 Employees filing temporary agency employee lawsuits or third-party claims will need to understand the unique differences in their cases.
-If you find yourself in this position, call us to discuss the best path moving forward.
+If you find yourself in this position, schedule a consultation with a lawyer to discuss the best path moving forward.

 With a non-L&I claim, an employee can sue their employer.